Oscar-Santos/Virtual_OpenAI_Chatbot/README.md

 ![Screen Shot 2023-08-01 at 7 57 57 PM](https://github.com/Oscar-Santos/Virtual_OpenAI_Chatbot/assets/83252572/4b9993a2-935a-48b4-893b-a8e51a1b89a2)

-## To set up this app locally, please follow these steps:🟣
+## To set up this app locally, please follow these steps: 🟢

 - Clone this repository using `git clone`.
 - Navigate to the root directory by running `cd Virtual_OpenAI_Chatbot `.